City Stadium (Molodechno): History

 The stadium was opened in 1946 and has been used by a local club FC Molodechno ever since.
 It was known as Metallurg Stadium until 1993, before being renamed to City Stadium.
-Between 2006 and 2008 it was a home venue for Lokomotiv Minsk and in 2015 it was used by Isloch Minsk Raion.
+Between 2006 and 2008 it was a home venue for Lokomotiv Minsk and in 2015 it was used by Islach Minsk Raion.

 International use

-Over the years Molodechno City Stadium has been used as an occasional home venue for Belarus national under-21 team and Belarus women's national team.
+Over the years the City Stadium has been used as an occasional home venue for Belarus national under-21 team and Belarus women's national team.
 It has hosted some games of UEFA youth (U17/19) championships qualifying groups.

 In 1996, it the stadium hosted a friendly match of Belarus national team against Azerbaijan.
 In mid-90s it was also used as a home venue for Dinamo-93 Minsk in European Cups.